 Q: Do the shows still go on when it rains?

 Performances may be interrupted or delayed for up to one hour due to inclement weather.
-When summer storms are severe, or when danger is presented to the audience or performers due to lightning or high winds, performances may be cancelled.
+When dangerous summer storms are severe, or when danger is presented to the audience, performers or equipment due to lightning or high winds, performances may be delayed or cancelled.